 Mix up the soda you want to make.
 For example, if you want to make a peppermint lemonade soda, brew the peppermint first.
-Add the sugar, allow to cool, add the lemon juice, and then add in your ginger bug.
+Add the sugar, allow to cool, and then add the lemon juice and the ginger bug.
 Mix well.

 - Always reserve at least 1/4 cup of your starter and replace as much water as you removed.
 Also add a tbsp of sugar and ginger.
 This step is crucial for keeping your ginger bug going.
 Some people have kept their ginger bugs alive and healthy for years!